 And it wasn't an honorarium.
 It was a nice bump.

 Nice.
-And that also kind of comes back to leadership again, it’s a lot of times people will have leaders that make promises, and they have every intention of doing so.
-And many times that because it’s outside of their control doesn’t happen.
-And here was a leader that basically said, okay, it’s done.
-And now I’m going to tell Mike, Hey, good job.
+And that also kind of comes back to leadership.
+Again, it's a lot of times people will have leaders that make promises, and they have every intention of doing so.
+And many times that because it's outside of their control, he doesn't happen.
+And he was a leader that basically said, okay, it's done.
+And now I'm going to tell Mike, Hey, good job.
 This is happening on Friday.

 Mike Shelah 13:10